-2023-24 Opportunities for Parental Involvement
+2024-25 Opportunities for Parental Involvement

 Parents and the community are very supportive of the educational programs at Porterville High School.
-The schoolwide Booster Club plays an active role through fundraising and planning special activities for the site.
-Parents may also participate in the School Site Council (SSC), the English Language Advisory Committee (ELAC), the AERO Academy, Business Academy, the Agricultural Advisory Committee, and the Health Academy.
+Parents may participate in the School Site Council (SSC), the English Language Advisory Committee (ELAC), the AERO Academy, Business Academy, Health Academy, and the Agricultural Advisory Committee.
 The School Site Council and English Language Advisory Committee meet four times a year to receive information and help make decisions that impact Porterville High.
 The Partnership Academy of Health Sciences (PAHS) has a parent club that meets on the first Tuesday of each month to discuss updates, fundraisers, upcoming events, and other important information.
 There are also active choir, football, and band parent clubs.